mSajewiczz/snake-game/README.md

 # 🐍 Snake Game - Java Swing

+My first game and app in java :D

 A simple but classic **Snake Game**, built using **Java Swing**.
 Move the snake, eat the food, grow longer, and try not to crash into walls or yourself!